aws-samples/stream-emr-on-eks/README.md

     - All EMR on EKS configuration are done, including fine-grained access controls for pods by the AWS native solution IAM roles for service accounts
 - A Cloud9 IDE in the same VPC
     - automatically stop in 5 mins
-- An EMR on EC2 cluster.
+- An EMR on EC2 cluster(emr6.15).
-    - 1 primary and 1 core nodes with r5.xlarge
+    - used by Sagemaker 1 primary and 1 core nodes with r5.xlarge
     - configured to run one Spark job at a time.
     - managed scaling is enabled, can scale from 1 to 10
     - mounted EFS for checkpointing test/demo via a bootstrap action